Venue: Barum Room - Brynsworthy

 There were no declarations of interest announced.

-The Committee considered a Review of Licensing Act 2003 Policy report (circulated previously) by the Public Protection Manager.
+The Committee considered a report on the Licensing Act 2003 Policy Review (circulated previously) by the Public Protection Manager.

 The Public Protection Manager highlighted the following: